zaufi/pytest-matcher/README.rst

 Add ``pm-patterns-base-dir`` option to ``pytest.ini`` file (and ``pytest`` section) pointing for example to ``test/data/expected``.
 For the first ``pytest`` run it would fail, cuz there is no expected pattern file present.
-To write, it one can use :command:`pytest` CLI:
+To write it one can use :command:`pytest` CLI:

 ::